IntelliTect/Coalesce/docs/pages/generated/client/model-config.rst

 Root Configuration
     | :ts:`Coalesce.GlobalConfiguration`
+    | :ts:`Coalesce.GlobalConfiguration.app`
     |

-    The root configuration contains all configuration properties which apply to both :ref:`TypeScriptViewModel` and :ref:`TypeScriptListViewModel`.
+    The root configuration contains all configuration properties which apply to class category (:ref:`TypeScriptViewModel`, :ref:`TypeScriptListViewModel`, and :ref:`Services`).
+The :ts:`app` property contains global app configuration that exists independent of any models.
+Then, for each class kind, the following are available:

 Root ViewModel/ListViewModel Configuration
     | :ts:`Coalesce.GlobalConfiguration.viewModel`
     | :ts:`Coalesce.GlobalConfiguration.listViewModel`
+    | :ts:`Coalesce.GlobalConfiguration.serviceClient`
     |

-    An additional two root configuration objects exist, one for :ref:`TypeScriptViewModel` and one for :ref:`TypeScriptListViewModel`.
-These configuration objects govern behavior that applies to either only ViewModels or only ListViewModels.
+    Additional root configuration objects exist, one for each class kind.
+These configuration objects govern behavior that applies to only objects of these types.
 Root configuration *can* be overridden using these objects, although the practicality of doing so is dubious.

 Class Configuration
     | :ts:`ViewModels.<ClassName>.coalesceConfig`
     | :ts:`ListViewModels.<ClassName>List.coalesceConfig`
+    | :ts:`Services.<ServiceName>Client.coalesceConfig`
     |

-    Each generated class - both :ref:`TypeScriptViewModel` and :ref:`TypeScriptListViewModel` - has a static property named :ts:`coalesceConfig` that controls behavior for all instances of that class.
+    Each class kind has a static property named :ts:`coalesceConfig` that controls behavior for all instances of that class.

 Instance Configuration
     | :ts:`instance.coalesceConfig`
     |

-    Each instance of a :ref:`TypeScriptViewModel` or :ref:`TypeScriptListViewModel` also has a :ts:`coalesceConfig` property that controls behaviors for that instance only.
+    Each instance of these classes also has a :ts:`coalesceConfig` property that controls behaviors for that instance only.